wikimedia/operations-deployment-charts/README.md

 After making the changes the chart version should be incremented in the respective Chart.yaml

-The chart should then be packaged using `helm package <chart-name>`

-The repository index should then be rebuilt using `helm repo index .` from the charts/ directory

 The resulting files and changes should then be uploaded to gerrit for review